Ruben-Krueger/website/content/posts/on-writing.md

 I.

 Writing is a terrible profession and an even worse hobby.
-Most people who write are underpaid, overworked, and miserable.
+Most writers are underpaid, overworked, and miserable.
 (I, on the other hand, am overpaid, underworked, and still miserable).
 But when you write for “fun,” as I do, you do not have the benefit of editors, deadlines, or a dedicated audience.
 (Should I have used “nor” in this preceding sentence?
 Who knows!)

 I suppose I should explain why I hate writing, even though I offer it as a “passion” of mine when someone asks to describe myself.
 Writing is a painful process; most of the time, I bang my head against the wall, searching for words.
 Occasionally, I will hit my head hard enough and a few sentences will fall out; sometimes, one will be decent-enough for the final draft.
 Writing, though, can be cathartic and I think this the main reason I do it.
 In the same way that a painting allows others to see the colors that only a painter sees, writing prose allows me to express my view of the world.